Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations

 \subsection{A unique mechanism for all LFQPOs}

 Throughout this paper, we have proposed that all types of LFQPOs are produced by a unique mechanism.
-This proposition could be discarded with a single observation: the concurrent discovery of unrelated and different types of LFQPOs, such as a type B and a type C. To our knowledge, such a claims have been made three times in the literature.
-First, in the case of \grs, \citet{2008MNRAS.383.1089S} claims a dual QPO observation.
-Because \grs is a very unique and peculiar source, with multiple different additional timing features, we will not discuss this case further.
-Second, in the case of \gro during its ultra-luminous soft state \citep{Motta12, 2023MNRAS.525..221R}.
-We discuss this case in Appendix\,\ref{sec:BvsC}
+This proposition could be discarded with a single observation: the concurrent discovery of unrelated and different types of LFQPOs, such as a type B and a type C. To our knowledge, such claims have been made a few times in the literature.
+However, we believe that each of these cases comes with significant caveat.